Potential divergence in tracing $\mu$ and $\tau$ flavors of astrophysical neutrinos: Summary

-\section{4.
-Summary}
+Note, however, that the applicability of the above discussions are subject to two prerequisites: first, the observed flavor ratios $f^{}_\mu$ and $f^{}_\tau$ should satisfy $f^{}_\mu = f^{}_\tau$ to a good degree of accuracy; second, the $\mu$-$\tau$ flavor symmetry should be allowed by the precision neutrino oscillation data.
+As both of them are rather restrictive, we expect that a realistic telescope-to-source approach must involve small $\mu$-$\tau$ symmetry breaking effects as well as certain divergence and ambiguities in extracting the original flavor composition of high-energy astrophysical neutrinos.

+\section{Summary}

-With no assumption of any specific flavor composition pattern for a remote astrophysical source of high-energy neutrinos, we have calculated their original flavor fractions $(\eta^{}_e , \eta^{}_\mu , \eta^{}_\tau)$ in terms of the flavor ratios $(f^{}_e , f^{}_\mu , f^{}_\tau)$ observed at a neutrino telescope.
-We find that a potential divergence is expected to appear in inferring the values of $\eta^{}_\mu$ and $\eta^{}_\tau$, as an unavoidable consequence of the observed approximate $\mu$-$\tau$ interchange symmetry of lepton flavor mixing.
-We have illustrated this effect by applying our formula to the recent IceCube all-sky neutrino flux data ranging from 5 TeV to 10 PeV by naively assuming that the relevant sources have a common flavor composition.
-In addition, we have shown that only $\eta^{}_e$ and $\eta^{}_\mu + \eta^{}_\tau$ can be extracted from the precision measurements of $f^{}_e$, $f^{}_\mu$ and $f^{}_\tau$ if the $\mu$-$\tau$ flavor symmetry is exact, and emphasized that the JUNO and Daya Bay data will help a lot in this connection.
+With no assumption of any specific flavor composition pattern for a remote astrophysical source of high-energy neutrinos, we have calculated their original flavor fractions $(\eta^{}_e , \eta^{}_\mu , \eta^{}_\tau)$ in terms of the flavor ratios $(f^{}_e , f^{}_\mu , f^{}_\tau)$ observed at a neutrino telescope within the standard three-flavor oscillation scheme.
+In particular, we have presented a complete set of analytical expressions for $(\eta^{}_e , \eta^{}_\mu , \eta^{}_\tau)$ as functions of two typical $\mu$-$\tau$ symmetry breaking parameters in the standard parametrization of the PMNS matrix $U$.
+We find that a potential divergence is expected to appear in inferring the values of $\eta^{}_\mu$ and $\eta^{}_\tau$, as an unavoidable consequence of the observed approximate $\mu$-$\tau$ interchange symmetry of $U$.
+We have illustrated this effect by applying our formulas to the recent IceCube all-sky neutrino flux data ranging from 5 TeV to 10 PeV by assuming that the relevant sources have a common flavor composition.
+In addition, we have explained why only $\eta^{}_e$ and $\eta^{}_\mu + \eta^{}_\tau$ can be extracted from the precision measurements of $f^{}_e$ and $f^{}_\mu = f^{}_\tau$ if the $\mu$-$\tau$ flavor symmetry is exact.

-We conclude that a precise determination of the $\mu$-$\tau$ flavor symmetry breaking effects in the upcoming long-baseline accelerator neutrino oscillation experiments is crucial, in order to more reliably trace the true flavor distribution of high-energy astrophysical neutrinos with the terrestrial neutrino telescopes.
+We conclude that a precise determination of the $\mu$-$\tau$ flavor symmetry breaking effects in the upcoming long-baseline accelerator neutrino oscillation experiments is crucial, in order to more reliably trace the true flavor distribution of high-energy astrophysical neutrinos with the precision measurements at a number of neutrino telescopes.